lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 1. No flops or registers may be updated during a stall condition.
 Thus the FSM may not progress while stalled.

-2. All handshaking or control signals to other blocks must be surpressed during a stall condition, placing backpressure on the rest the blocks within the IP to also stop operations until the stall is resolved.
+2. All handshaking or control signals to other blocks must be suppressed during a stall condition, placing backpressure on the rest the blocks within the IP to also stop operations until the stall is resolved.

 # Programmer's Guide